vsilaev/tascalate-async-await/README-NG.md

 | C# parity | High | Low | Medium |

 # Suspendable methods
-Sometimes it is necessary to await for asynchronous result in some helper method that per se should not be asynchronous.
-To support this use case Tascalate Async/Await provides `@suspendable` annotation.
-The original example above hence can be rewritten as following:
+In certain situations, it becomes essential to wait for an asynchronous outcome within a helper method that is not inherently asynchronous.
+To address this scenario, Tascalate Async/Await offers the `@suspendable` annotation.
+Consequently, the earlier example can be restructured as shown below:
 ```java
 import static net.tascalate.async.CallСontext.async;
 import static net.tascalate.async.CallСontext.await;